libktx/ktx/.github/CONTRIBUTING.md

 * [publish-documentation](workflows/publish-documentation.yml) - builds and replaces the Dokka documentation published to [the official website](https://libktx.github.io/ktx/).
 Triggered by pushing to the `master` branch, which is generally only done before stable releases.
+- [publish-project-samples](workflows/publish-project-samples.yml) - generates sample projects with
+[gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff) based on the latest **KTX** version from the `master` branch, and pushes them to the [ktx-sample-project](https://github.com/libktx/ktx-sample-project) and [ktx-sample-web-project](https://github.com/libktx/ktx-sample-web-project) repositories.
+Triggered by creating new release tags.